Meet Our Professionals

 Darcy Kern is Faculty Development Co-Director.
 She joined the History Department at Southern in 2015 and has served on the University Academic Standing Committee and Faculty Senate.
 As part of Faculty Development, she is particularly interested in pedagogy and publishing, as well as the grants and awards that support and recognize faculty excellence and innovation in teaching and research.
 Dr. Kern received her Ph.D. from Georgetown University and has published on translation and the transmission of knowledge and political ideas in Renaissance Europe.
 She teaches a wide variety of undergraduate and graduate courses on subjects such as utopia, myth and legend, politics and community, and the Reformation.
 She has held fellowships with the Folger Shakespeare Library, the Huntington Library, UCLA's Center for Medieval and Renaissance Studies, the American Catholic Historical Association, the Rare Books School (UVa), and the Connecticut State University System.

-Jennifer Hudson is Faculty Development Associate.
-She holds over 18 years of experience in higher education, including faculty development and part-time teaching in Women's and Gender Studies and in English.
+Jennifer Hudson is Faculty Development Associate and also serves on the Administrative Faculty Senate.
+She holds close to 20 years of experience in higher education, including faculty development and part-time teaching in Women's and Gender Studies and in English.
 One of her specific passions is faculty mentoring.
 Jennifer holds a Master of Fine Arts in creative writing and has published several scholarly essays as well as short fiction and poetry.
 She also received her Master of Arts in English (literature), along with an Advanced Graduate Certificate in Women's Studies, here at Southern and is a proud alum.
 Her research interests include the scholarship of teaching and learning, women writers and women's literary production, and feminist and queer theories.
 She has presented in these areas at several regional, national, and international conferences.